The House of the Dead (novel): Characters

 Many of the characters in the novel were based on real-life people that Dostoevsky met while in prison.
 However, there was a degree of alteration or embellishment in some characters and events for the sake of imparting greater depth to his themes.

 The Major, the violent-tempered, tyrannical governor of the prison.
 He is described by Alexander Petrovich as "a spiteful, ill-regulated man, terrible above all things, because he possessed almost absolute power over two hundred human beings."
 Referred to by the prisoners as "the man with the eight eyes" due to his apparent omniscience, he is universally despised and feared.

 Akim Akimitch, one of the few other noblemen in the prison, befriends Alexander Petrovich and teaches him about the ways of prison life.
 He is a former officer who was sentenced for unilaterally ordering an illegal execution.
 Alexander Petrovich considers Akim Akimitch to be incapable of independent intelligence and wholly bound to notions of duty and obedience.
 He is conscientious, precise, excitable and argumentative, and assumes the role of a moral remonstrator with the other convicts, who, while afraid of him, also laugh at him and consider him a bit mad.

 A parricide.
 The second convict Alexander Petrovich mentions is not referred to by name, but his character and crime (killing his father to obtain his inheritance) are discussed in some detail.
 He is described as always "in the liveliest, merriest spirits", and unwavering in his denial of his guilt, a denial that Goryanchikov is inclined to believe.
 The real life person upon whom this character was based (D. I. Ilyinsky) was later freed after another man confessed to the crime.
 The main elements of his story became the central theme of The Brothers Karamazov and the initial inspiration for the character of Dimitri Karamazov.

 Aristov an exceptionally corrupt and perverted nobleman who acts as a spy and informer.
 Repelled by his depravity, Alexander Petrovich refuses to enter in to relations with him.
 He is a man utterly submitted to corporeality and the basest impulses, with a conscience guided only by cold calculation.
 Alexander Petrovich says of him that "if he wanted a drink of brandy, and could only have got it by killing some one, he would not have hesitated one moment if it was pretty certain the crime would not come out."

 Gazin, an immensely strong, violent criminal, in prison for, among other things, torturing and murdering small children.
 He creates a shocking and repulsive impression on everyone else.
 According to Alexander Petrovich: "It was less by his great height and his herculean construction, than by his enormous and deformed head, that he inspired terror."

-Orloff, a notorious criminal and escapee, who Alexander Petrovich describes as "a brilliant example of the victory of spirit over matter", unlike some other prisoners whose fearfulness proceeded more from their complete submission to matter.
+Orloff, a notorious criminal and escapee, whom Alexander Petrovich describes as "a brilliant example of the victory of spirit over matter", unlike some other prisoners whose fearfulness proceeded more from their complete submission to matter.
 He undergoes extreme corporal punishment but is unbowed and quickly recovers his strength and spirit.